 That requires a lot of documentation and data delivered in a format that’s easy to analyze and manipulate.
 Specific information needed includes:

 Choose a partner who offers robust data collection and analysis tools.
 Use that information to add value to sustained engineering improvements on existing products and help develop updated models.

 Use Analysis & Communication to Identify Trends & Patterns

-Find a proactive service supply vendor who can not only supply data to you but also study it themselves, in-house, to look for patterns and trends.
+Find a proactive service supply vendor who not only can supply data to you but also study it themselves, in-house, to look for patterns and trends.
 The first step toward fixing a problem is recognizing that you have one.
 A partner who takes the initiative to do this analysis and share it with the OEM drives continuous product and service improvements.

-For example, a service supply partner might help reduce costs and increase product availability by highlighting issues in manufacturing, tolerances, or packaging, then driving the necessary engineering change orders to address the problems.
+For example, a service supply chain partner might help reduce costs and increase product availability by highlighting issues in manufacturing, tolerances, or packaging, then driving the necessary engineering change orders to address the problems.
 Higher quality can mean longer mean time to failure and lower annualized failure rates.

 Manage Total Cost of Ownership

 Access to data is critical, but don’t overlook the importance of geography.
 Find a partner with the service logistics capability to support your customers with in-country or in-region service and stocking locations.